You are here: About Us Jeff Matranga, Ph.D., ABPP

 Have given several presentations at national meetings of the American Psychological Association and to various groups within the state of Maine including physician groups, psychologists, nurse practitioners, diabetes educators, counselors, and other collaborating professionals.

 Dr. Matranga has enjoyed running since 1973 and has been balancing that with regular yoga since 2008; he enjoys taking classes from his favorite instructor – his wife, Jeri Wilson, and other teachers at School Street Yoga.
 Dr. Matranga (Jeff) and his wife (Jeri), a breast cancer survivor, have been meditating daily for several years.
-They completed their first full marathon (26.2 miles) together in January of 2018 (Phoenix), approaching the training as an extension of their mindfulness practice.
-They both trained for the Missoula Marathon in July of 2018, but Jeri developed an injury; Dr. Matranga ran it with one of their sons.
+They completed their first full marathon (26.2 miles) together in January of 2018 (Phoenix), approaching the training as an extension of their mindfulness practice and as a celebration of life.
 Jeff & Jeri completed the Tucson Marathon in December of 2018.
-He is now training to again run the Missoula Marathon on June 30, 2019, and then the Navajo-based Canyon de Chelly Ultramarathon on October 12.
+With their son, Wes, Jeff completed the Missoula Montana Marathon twice, in 2018 and 2019, making for 4 completed full marathons in 18 months.
+On October 12, 2019, Jeff completed his first ultramarathon, the Navajo- and spiritually-grounded Canyon de Chelly Ultramarathon in Arizona.